3.3.2 Family Group Conference

 The FGC Co-ordinator and Social worker will be available to answer questions from the family during private time if the need arises (they will be situated in a nearby room).

-The family will have completed their discussions and will have agreed a plan on how they will help the child/young person.
-The family will have written up their plan.
+Once the family have completed their discussions and have agreed a plan on how they will help the child/young person.

 Any resources or support from CS&SS (Social Care) will be discussed.

 If agreement cannot be given immediately by the Social Worker for these resources then a date will be identified by when the Social Worker will have a decision about them.

 There will need to be provisional agreement by the Social Worker at the meeting for the plan (on behalf of CS&SS), unless it places the child or young person at risk of significant harm.